How is heartburn treated?

 If OTC antacids and acid blockers do not relieve your heartburn, your doctor may give you a prescription for other medicines, such as:

-- Prescription acid blockers.
-In prescription form (usually higher doses), Zantac, Tagamet, Pepcid, and Axid can generally relieve heartburn and treat gastroesophageal reflux disease (GERD).
+- Prescription-strength acid blockers.
+In prescription strength (usually higher doses), Zantac, Tagamet, Pepcid, and Axid can generally relieve heartburn and treat GERD.

 - Proton pump inhibitors.
-Other drugs that more effectively block acid production are called proton pump inhibitors.
-These include Aciphex®, Nexium®, Prevacid®, Prilosec®, and Protonix®.
+These are drugs that block acid production more effectively.
+Proton pump inhibitors include Aciphex®, Nexium®, Prevacid®, Prilosec®, and Protonix®.

 - Promotility agents.
 Drugs such as Reglan® speed up the digestive process.
-This decreases the amount of stomach acid that splashes back into the esophagus, or food pipe.
+This decreases the amount of stomach acid that splashes back into the esophagus.

 You should contact your doctor if: